Iman Mutlaq

-Iman Mutlaq (إيمان مطلق) is a Jordanian entrepreneur, businesswoman, financier and social activist.
-She is the founder and President of multinational financial companies; Sigma Investments and INGOT.
+Iman Mutlaq (إيمان مطلق) is a Jordanian entrepreneur, financier and social activist.
+She is the founder and chief executive of Sigma Investments, a Jordan-based multinational financial company established in 2006, and founder of the INGOT Group, a consortium of multinational financial companies operating across multiple continents.

 She received a number of awards for her businesses, activism, and achievements in the finance industry, in addition to receiving multiple recognitions for her humanitarian efforts, such as being appointed as a UN goodwill Ambassador.

 Forbes named her one of the most powerful businesswomen in the Middle East, one of the top women leading top companies in the Middle East, and one of the 100 most powerful Arab businesswomen.

-Early life
+Early life and education

 Mutlaq was born in 1966 in Al Khobar, Saudi Arabia.
 Until age 13, Mutlaq lived in Al Khobar, Saudi Arabia, with her mother and sister following her father's passing when she was six years old.
-Since her early days as a teenager, Mutlaq wanted to be a businesswoman, so she started her first business when she was only 14 years old.